jupyterlab/jupyterlab-github/README.md

 1. You should be given a string which will be your access token.

 Remember that this token is effectively a password for your GitHub account.
-Do not share it online, as people can use it to access all of your data on GitHub.
+*Do not* share it online or check the token into version control, as people can use it to access all of your data on GitHub.

-#### Setting up and OAuth application
+#### Setting up an OAuth application (**deprecated**)

-This approach to authenticating with GitHub is not recommended, and will be removed in a future release.
+This approach to authenticating with GitHub is deprecated, and will be removed in a future release.
+New users should use the access token approach.
 You can register an OAuth application with GitHub by following these steps:
 1. Log into your GitHub account.
 1. Go to https://github.com/settings/developers and select the "OAuth Apps" tab on the left.